greenelab/deep-review/sections/04_study.md

 ### Splicing

-Pre-mRNA transcripts can be spliced into different isoforms by retaining or skipping subsets of exons, or including parts of introns.
-This alternative splicing provides cells with enormous spatiotemporal flexibility to generate multiple distinct proteins from a single gene.
-Splicing is catalyzed by small nuclear RNAs (snRNAs) and spliceosomal proteins, which detect sequence motifs such as splice sites and exon sequence enhancers and silencers (ESE and ESS).
-Various RNA-binding proteins and noncoding RNAs can bias these reactions by altering binding affinities, blocking splice sites, or sequestering splicing factors.
-This remarkable complexity unfortunately lends itself to defects that underlie many diseases [@tag:Scotti2016_missplicing].
-For instance, in Becker muscular dystrophy, a point mutation in dystrophin creates an ESS that induces skipping of exon 31.
-A recent study found that quantitative trait loci (QTLs) that affect splicing in lymphoblastoid cell lines are enriched within risk loci for schizophrenia, multiple sclerosis and other immune diseases, implicating mis-splicing as a much more widespread feature of human pathologies than previously thought [@tag:Li2016_variation].
+Pre-mRNA transcripts can be spliced into different isoforms by retaining or skipping subsets of exons, or including parts of introns, creating enormous spatiotemporal flexibility to generate multiple distinct proteins from a single gene.
+Unfortunately, this remarkable complexity can lend itself to defects that underlie many diseases [@tag:Scotti2016_missplicing].
+For instance, in Becker muscular dystrophy, a point mutation in dystrophin creates an exon splice silencer that induces skipping of exon 31.
+A recent study found that quantitative trait loci (QTLs) that affect splicing in lymphoblastoid cell lines are enriched within risk loci for schizophrenia, multiple sclerosis, and other immune diseases, implicating mis-splicing as a much more widespread feature of human pathologies than previously thought [@tag:Li2016_variation].

-Sequencing studies routinely return thousands of unannotated variants.
-Which cause functional changes in splicing, and if so, how?
+Sequencing studies routinely return thousands of unannotated variants, but which cause functional changes in splicing, and if so, how?
 Prediction of a “splicing code” has been a holy grail over the past decade.
 Initial machine learning approaches used a naive Bayes model and a 2-layer Bayesian neural network with